zhd007/HiddenMediator/README.md

 # HiddenMediator

-Contains the HiddenMediator R package and simulation scripts.
+The "package" directory contains the HiddenMediator R package.
+The "simulations" directory contains the simulation scripts. "data_analysis.whr.R" contains the data analysis code.
 Please go to the directories for details.